febo/pinocchio/README.md

 ### 🚪 `entrypoint!`

-To use the `entrypoint`, use the following in your entrypoint definition:
+To use the `entrypoint!` macro, use the following in your entrypoint definition:
 ```rust
 use pinocchio::{
   account_info::AccountInfo,